 Life is good in Mexico.
 Things are improving and growing and developing.

 Which brings us to the question of why Americans never threaten to move to Mexico.
-You will often hear people say they are going to escape to Canada, but the reality is that Canada offers much of the same high taxes, high cost of living, and increasingly socialist government that exists in the US.
+You will often hear people say they are going to escape to Canada, but the reality is that Canada offers much of the same high taxes, high cost of living, and the increasingly socialist government that exists in the US.

 As a nomad capitalist, I am always going against the grain and recommending the same strategy to anyone else who wants to be successful.